(CNN) -- After hiking along the Amazon River for more than two years, Ed Stafford is suddenly in a rush.

-Despite collapsing from exhaustion on a roadside Sunday morning, Stafford had been confident he would finish in time Monday to catch a scheduled flight home to Leicestershire, England.
+Despite collapsing from exhaustion on a roadside Sunday morning, Stafford is confident he'll make the plane.

-"Feeling much better," he wrote in a blog post from northeastern Brazil on Sunday, after catching three hours of sleep. "... will walk all night from now to complete the remaining 85 kilometres."
+"Feeling much better," he wrote in a blog post from northeastern Brazil on Sunday, after catching three hours of sleep. "...will walk all night from now to complete the remaining 85 kilometers."

-It's the kind of fortitude that Stafford has summoned time and again since setting out from the Amazon's River source to raise international attention about rain-forest destruction and to help raise funds to combat it.
+It's the kind of fortitude that Stafford has summoned time and again since setting out from the Amazon's River source in Peru in April 2008, seeking to raise international attention about rain-forest destruction and to help raise funds to combat it.

 But their biggest challenges were far less dramatic.

-The greatest pleasures of the journey, Stafford said, have been the warmth of the Brazilian people, with village children frequently welcoming him and Sanchez to new towns and their parents offering home-cooked meals.
+The greatest pleasures of the journey, Stafford said, have been the warmth of the Brazilian people, with village children frequently welcoming him and Cho to new towns and their parents offering home-cooked meals.

-Having never visited the Amazon before starting his expedition, Stafford says his quest to save the region won't end with his hike.
+Having never visited the Amazon before starting his expedition, Stafford now says that his quest to save the region won't end with his hike.

 Though he says that deforestation means the Amazon "is changing faster than many of us can comprehend," Stafford has also found reasons to be hopeful about its survival while hiking.

-"Although (deforestation) is still going on in the moment," he told CNN, "there's a generation coming through Brazil that are very aware of environmental issues and really do care about the Amazon."
+"Although (deforestation) is sill going on in the moment," he said, "there's a generation coming through Brazil that are very aware of environmental issue and really do care about the Amazon."

-As he closed in on the Amazon's mouth, Stafford found time to nurse less lofty desires.
-He said the first thing he'll do after touching down in England is grab a pint of beer.
+As he closes in on the Amazon's mouth, Stafford has found time to nurse less lofty desires.
+He says the first thing he'll do after touching down in England is grab a pint of beer.

 And his Peruvian partner, he says, can't wait for a pint of fresh milk.